DanielTizon/ClusteringMetrics/README.md

 # ClusteringMetrics

 I have developed some important clustering evaluation indexes in Spark 2.0.2, using the Scala API.
-These indexes help us to choose the best number of "k" for our dataset.
+These indexes can help us to choose the best number of "k" for our dataset.

-The indexes developed have been:
+The internal indexes developed have been:

 * Ball and Hall Index (Ball Index) - 1965
 * Calinski and Harabasz Index (CH Index) - 1974